amirkrifa/automotive_ml_usecase/README.md

 The dataset aggregates data transmitted from a number of cars while they are driving around.

+## Goal

+For each event, predict the destination of cars trips based on partial trajectories.

 ## Dataset description

 The dataset contains the following variables: